History of Easter Island in Timeline

 1966: Lower Sentences for Crimes in Easter Island

-Since 1966 rape, sexual abuse and crimes against property in Easter Island had lower sentences than corresponding offences in mainland Chile.
+Since 1966, certain crimes in Easter Island had lower sentences than corresponding offences in mainland Chile.

 April 1967: LAN Chile flights begin landing

-In April 1967, LAN Chile flights began to land on Easter Island, and the island began to be oriented towards cultural tourism.
+In April 1967, LAN Chile flights began to land on Easter Island, orienting the island towards cultural tourism.

-By 1970, the United States Air Force (USAF) presence on Easter Island ended.
-The Rapa Nui had become acquainted with the customs of the consumer societies of the developed world.
+Between 1965 and 1970, the United States Air Force (USAF) settled on Easter Island, radically changing the way of life of the Rapa Nui, as they became acquainted with the customs of the consumer societies of the developed world.

-Following the 1973 Chilean coup d'état that brought Augusto Pinochet to power, Easter Island was placed under martial law.
+Following the 1973 Chilean coup d'état that brought Augusto Pinochet to power, Easter Island was placed under martial law, impacting tourism and restoring private property.

 1974: Barthel discusses oral tradition of island names

-In 1974, Barthel discussed the oral tradition that the island was first named "Te pito o te kainga a Hau Maka", meaning "The little piece of land of Hau Maka".
+In 1974, Barthel discussed the oral tradition of the island and said that it was first named "Te pito o te kainga a Hau Maka", meaning "The little piece of land of Hau Maka".

-On January 24, 1975, television arrived on Easter Island, with the inauguration of a station of Televisión Nacional de Chile.
+On January 24, 1975, television arrived on Easter Island, with the inauguration of a station of Televisión Nacional de Chile, which broadcast programming on a delayed basis until 1996.

 1975: NASA tracking station ceases operations

-In 1975, the NASA tracking station on Easter Island ceased operations.
+In 1975, the NASA tracking station operated on Easter Island, which had been operating there, ceased operations.

-Since 1975, the Rapanui have sponsored an annual festival, the Tapati, held around the beginning of February to celebrate Rapa Nui culture.
+In 1975, the Rapanui started holding the annual Tapati festival, around the beginning of February, to celebrate Rapa Nui culture.

 1976: Isla de Pascua Province created